 Considering everything I've covered so far about these two tools, it won't surprise you that Mailchimp is easier to set up than HubSpot.
 Since HubSpot is a more complex tool that offers a whole load of different features, it takes a bit more consideration to embed it into a business.

-It's not uncommon for companies to hire external HubSpot consultants to manage the setup process for them.
+It's also not uncommon for companies to hire external HubSpot consultants for training and support.
 In fact, there are entire agencies that focus exclusively on providing HubSpot assistance—they even list out their top HubSpot solutions partners on their website.

-Mailchimp solution partners aren't a thing because the tool isn't complex enough to require it.
-The setup process with Mailchimp is quick and straightforward—you could be set up and using the tool in less than an hour.
+Mailchimp solution partners aren't a thing—and Mailchimp doesn't charge any onboarding costs—because the tool isn't complex enough to require it.
+If you go for a mid-tier or higher plan, you get one personalized onboarding session for free to run through the basics as part of the plan, and that's all you're likely to need.
+The setup process with Mailchimp is pretty quick and straightforward—you could be set up and using the tool in less than an hour.

 HubSpot landing pages are more customizable